Get Started Investing

 For example, having a risky portfolio that’s too aggressive in hopes of hitting higher returns versus a portfolio that could’ve earned more but didn’t because it played it safe.

-So, if you’re in the “don’t need the money for 20 years” category, they’ll recommend a portfolio that’s 90% stocks 10% bonds.
+So, if you’re in the “don’t need the money for 20 years” category, they’ll recommend a portfolio that’s 90% stocks and 10% bonds.

-If it’s a short-term goal, like saving for a car, they’ll suggest a 10% stock 90% bond portfolio.
+If it’s a short-term goal, like saving for a car, they’ll suggest a 10% stock and 90% bond portfolio.
 Equities serve as your anchor.

 ***Side note: these allocations are Betterment’s recommendations.
 You have control over your portfolio and are free to do with it as you choose.